The White Lotus: Season 1

-Review aggregator Rotten Tomatoes reports an approval rating of 90% for the first season of The White Lotus based on 97 critic reviews, with an average rating of 8.4/10.
+Review aggregator Rotten Tomatoes reports an approval rating of 90% for the first season of The White Lotus based on 97 critic reviews.
 The website's critics consensus reads, "Though its true intentions can get a bit murky, gorgeous vistas, twisty drama, and a pitch perfect cast make The White Lotus a compelling—if uncomfortable—viewing destination."
 On Metacritic, the season has a score of 82 out of 100 based on 39 critics, indicating "universal acclaim".

 Season 2

-For the second season, Rotten Tomatoes reported a 94% approval rating with an average score of 8.2/10, based on 123 reviews.
+For the second season, Rotten Tomatoes reported a 94% approval rating based on 124 reviews.
 The website's critics consensus reads, "Swapping its tropical trappings for Euro chic while focusing primarily on the corrosive influence of carnal desire, The White Lotus remains a cookie full of arsenic that goes down smooth."
 On Metacritic, the season has a score of 81 out of 100 based on 40 critics, indicating "universal acclaim".

 Season 3

-For the third season, Rotten Tomatoes reported an 86% approval rating with an average score of 7.7/10, based on 187 reviews.
+For the third season, Rotten Tomatoes reported an 86% approval rating based on 190 reviews.
 The website's critics consensus reads, "Darker and more patient with its storytelling than previous seasons while brandishing a superb new ensemble full of acidic performances, The White Lotus third season offers a spiritual respite that shivs the soul."
-On Metacritic, the season has a score of 77 out of 100 based on 44 critics, indicating "generally favorable" reviews.
+On Metacritic, the season has a score of 77 out of 100 based on 46 critics, indicating "generally favorable" reviews.